bcgov/aps-infra-platform/documentation/guides/owner-journey.md

 ## 5. Verify Routes

-To verify that the Gateway can access the upstream services, run the command: `gwa status`.
+To verify that the Gateway can access the upstream services, run the command: `./gwa status`.

 In the APS `test` environment, the hosts that you defined in the routes are altered.
 To see the actual hosts, log into the [API Services Portal](https://api-gov-bc-ca.test.api.gov.bc.ca), go to the `Namespaces` tab, go to `Gateway Services`, and select your particular service to get the routing details.